 Precinct Key foreshore threats and challenges 1 - Thala Beach Nature Reserve Resort Private property with foreshore access limited to resort visitors or by boat.
-Pedestrian and other access along foreshore with potential sensitive and vulnerable habitats, including turtle and shorebird nesting areas - access above the intertidal zone during nesting and hatching season may pose a threat to vulnerable species.
-Environmental weeds may be present - may impact the conservation value and native vegetation cover within the precinct.
+Pedestrian and other access along foreshore within potential sensitive and vulnerable habitats, including turtle and shorebird nesting areas - access above the intertidal zone during nesting and hatching season may pose a threat to vulnerable species.
+Environmental weeds present - may impact the conservation value and native vegetation cover within the precinct.
 2 - Northern residential area Residential area set back from foreshore with good vegetation buffer width.
 Environmental weeds present - may impact the conservation value and native vegetation cover within the precinct.
+Illegal clearing of the vegetation and encroachment onto the foreshore area - these activities may not meet the conservation objectives, including biological diversity, ecological integrity and scenic amenity.
 Pedestrian and other access along foreshore within potential sensitive and vulnerable habitats, including turtle and shorebird nesting areas - access above the intertidal zone during nesting and hatching season may pose a threat to vulnerable species.
+Dogs off leash along the foreshore and beach - may impact the conservation and recreation amenity of the precinct.
 3 - Central residential area Central section with residential properties on foreshore.
-Illegal clearing to create informal beach access tracks through the vegetation and encroachment onto the foreshore area - these activities may not meet the conservation objectives, including biological diversity, ecological integrity and scenic amenity.
+Illegal clearing of the vegetation and encroachment onto the foreshore area - these activities may not meet the conservation objectives, including biological diversity, ecological integrity and scenic amenity.
 Pedestrian and other access along foreshore within potential sensitive and vulnerable habitats, including turtle and shorebird nesting areas - access above the intertidal zone during nesting and hatching season may pose a threat to vulnerable species.
 Environmental weeds present and native vegetation clearing - may impact the conservation value within the precinct.
 Dogs off leash along the foreshore and beach - may impact the conservation and recreation amenity of the precinct.
 4 - Southern Oak Beach Access point for residents and visitors.
 Erosion occurring most often at this end of Oak Beach - may impact the recreation amenity in the precinct and foreshore access.
 Insufficient waste disposal facilities - may impact the recreation amenity in the precinct and the foreshore area.
+Dogs off leash along the foreshore and beach - may impact the conservation and recreation amenity of the precinct.